andremann/SKG-IF/docs/source/projects.rst

 Local identifier
 ----
-:Description: Unique code identifiying the **Project** in the OSG (if any, otherwise "stateless identifier")
+:Description: Unique code identifiying the **Project** in the OSG (if any, otherwise "stateless identifier").
 :Type:
 :Use:
 :Representation: XML element ``localIdentifier``